Sheffield city sculpture walk - Sold out

 Talk and Tour | Fitzalan Square

-Starting with Alfred Drury's statue of King Edward VII in Fitzalan Square, a significant work of pre-first world war sculpture, then moving on to later works such as William Mitchell's mural on Burgess Street, which The Twentieth Century Society put forward for possible listing.
+A guided tour around Sheffield city centre to look at the wealth of sculpture in the city, inspired by post-war optimism.
+Starting with Alfred Drury's statue of Edward VII in Fitzalan Square, a significant work of pre-first world war sculpture, before moving on to look at later works such as William Mitchell's mural on Burgess Street, which the Twentieth Century Society put forward for possible listing.

 This event has been organised by the South Yorkshire Volunteer Fundraising Committee to help raise money for the Art Fund.